Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Evaluation Metric.} We evaluate SoG on six KGQA benchmarks spanning two major knowledge graphs, Freebase \citep{bollacker2008freebase} and WikiData \citep{vrandevcic2014wikidata}.
-For SimpleQuestions (SimpleQA) \citep{bordes2015large}, WebQuestionsSP (WebQSP) \citep{yih2016value}, ComplexWebQuestions (CWQ) \citep{talmor2018web}, and GrailQA \citep{gu2021beyond}, we use Freebase.
+For Simple Questions (SimpleQA) \citep{bordes2015large}, WebQuestionsSP (WebQSP) \citep{yih2016value}, ComplexWebQuestions (CWQ) \citep{talmor2018web}, and GrailQA \citep{gu2021beyond}, we use Freebase.
 For QALD-9 \citep{perevalov2022qald} and QALD-10 \citep{perevalov2022qald}, we use Wikidata.
-For SimpleQA and GrailQA, we evaluate on the same 1,000-sample test subset adopted by ToG \citep{sun2023think} to manage computational costs while enabling direct comparison with prior work.
+Table~\ref{tab:dataset_stats} provides detailed statistics.
+For SimpleQA and GrailQA, we evaluate on the same 1,000-sample test subset adopted by ToG \citep{sun2024thinkongraph} to manage computational costs while enabling direct comparison with prior work.
 For other datasets, we use the full test sets.
-As per prior work \citep{li2023few, sun2023think,chen2024plan}, we report exact match accuracy (Hits@1).
+As per prior work \citep{li2023few, sun2024thinkongraph,chen2024plan}, we report exact match accuracy (Hits@1).

-\textbf{Models.} We evaluate three off-the-shelf LLMs without fine-tuning: two open-source models---Qwen3-30B-A3B-Thinking-2507 and Qwen3-235B-A22B-Thinking-2507-FP8 \citep{yang2025qwen3} (abbreviated as Qwen3-30B and Qwen3-235B), and a proprietary model---GPT-4o.
-SoG is designed as a plug-and-play framework compatible with any LLM that supports tool calling.
-For GPT-4o, we use the OpenAI API.
-For Qwen3-30B and Qwen3-235B, we follow the recommended settings (\texttt{temperature=0.6}, \texttt{top\_p=0.95}, \texttt{top\_k=20}, \texttt{min\_p=0}).